Chainsaw Safety Talk

 - Read the entire operation manual before using any chainsaw.
 Always operate within the manufacturer’s guidelines.

 - Do not alter any guards on the chainsaw.
 Also do not alter any safety features such as a lock-out or “dead man” switch.
-These switches will prevent the chainsaw from engaging accidently or will shut the chainsaw off if pressure is not applied on the switch.
+These switches will prevent the chainsaw from engaging accidentally or will shut the chainsaw off if pressure is not applied on the switch.

 - Wear the correct PPE for using a chainsaw.
 Correct PPE includes: Protective chaps, hardhat, face shield, gloves, earplugs, and protective toe boots.
 While it may be an expensive investment, correct PPE will be far cheaper than a trip to an emergency room.